An Act Establishing a Pilot Program for A Fair and Equal Housing Guarantee via Surety Bonds and Decreasing the Prevalence of Single Family Zoning

 Rather than asking an RAA to tell us whether an application for rental assistance is pending, anyone can enter the address of an apartment to see if it has been bonded.

 You cannot evict a renter for nonpayment if you buy a bond, because the bond guarantees your rent.
-You cannot evict no-fault, either, because some landlords unfairly use that as a work-around.
+You cannot evict no-cause-stated, either, because some landlords unfairly use that as a work-around.
 You can still evict for cause.

 To file, you will have to say whether or not you have a bond.
 The court can check this.